 JAPN 406 Translating Diplomatic Japanese (3) Prerequisite: JAPN 306 and permission of department.
 Formal, written, diplomatic Japanese to develop practical translation skills and to learn to use the computer as a telecommunications and translation workstation.

-JAPN 411 Readings in Classical Japanese (3) Prerequisite: JAPN 306 or equivalent.
+JAPN 411 Introduction to Classical Japanese (3) Prerequisite: JAPN 306 or equivalent.
 Classical Japanese grammar and the varied styles of classical Japanese.
-Readings in classical texts drawn from the Heian.
-Kamakura.
-Muromachi. and Edo neriods.
+Readings in classical texts drawn from the Helan, Kamakura, Muromachi, and Edo periods.